Capture method — Purse seine (FAD & Free School)

 Countries are encouraged to reduce discards.

 Increased harvests on FADs may have negative consequences for adult yellowfin and bigeye tuna, as well as other by-catch species.
-The increasing use of fish aggregation devices (FADs) in skipjack fisheries since the early 1990s, have changed the species composition of free schools.
-It is noted that, in fact, the free schools of mixed species were considerably more common prior to the introduction of FADs.
-Furthermore, the association with FADs may also have an impact on the biology (growth rate, plumpness of the fish) and on the ecology (distances, movement orientation) of skipjack and yellowfin (“ecological trap” concept).
+The increasing use of fish aggregation devices (FADs) in skipjack fisheries since the early 1990s has changed the species composition of free schools.
+It is noted that, in fact, free schools of mixed species were considerably more common prior to the introduction of FADs.
+Furthermore, the association with FADs may also have an impact on the biology (growth rate, plumpness of the fish) and on the ecology (distances, movement orientation) of skipjack and yellowfin (the “ecological trap” concept).
 To increase long term sustainable yield, the scientific committee continues to recommend that effective measures be found to reduce FAD-related and other fishing mortality of small yellowfin tuna.

 Other management measures of note include: